KeplerGO/pyke/docs/source/quickstart.rst

 .. image:: _static/images/readme/kepmask.png

-``kepmask`` is an interactive tool used to create a custom aperture mask which can subsequently be used in other PyKE tasks.
+``kepmask`` is an interactive tool used to create a custom aperture mask (by clicking on the desired pixels and hitting DUMP) which can subsequently be used in other PyKE tasks.

 For example, we can now use the ``kepextract`` task to perform aperture photometry using the pixels defined using ``kepmask`` above::